4498Lincoln/Luxbot-Framework/README.md

+**PLEASE MAKE A PULL REQUEST OR OPEN UP AN ISSUE IF YOU SEE ANYTHING THAT SHOULD BE CHANGED.**

 Luxbot Framework is a framework designed to help people code NPCs easier.
 It manages NPCs with the class LBChar, which provides methods like `followAdv()`, a method that gives you finer control than `follow()`.

 The main.ts file is simply for a demonstration of Luxbot Framework.
 Applying Luxbot Framework to a game would require clearing the main.ts file of Luxbot Framework first.